Interactive visualisation of the Mandelbrot set using the Genie app

 Where:

-• — the current value in the iterative process, which is sequentially converted using the formula .
+— the current value in the iterative process, which is calculated step by step using the formula .

-• — the complex number that we are investigating (the coordinate of a point on the complex plane, checked for belonging to the Mandelbrot set).
+— the complex number under investigation (the coordinate of a point on the complex plane, checked to see if it belongs to the Mandelbrot set).

-• — the number of the current iteration, showing how many steps have been taken in the calculation process.
+— the number of the current iteration, indicating how many steps have been taken in the calculation process.

-If the module remains limited (does not exceed ) when , then point c belongs to the Mandelbrot set.
-In practice, we limit ourselves to a finite number of iterations and consider a point to belong to a set if, in a given number of steps, the sequence has not gone beyond the radius circle. .
+If the module remains bounded (does not exceed ) when , then point c belongs to the Mandelbrot set.
+In practice, we limit ourselves to a finite number of iterations and consider a point to belong to the set if, within a given number of steps, the sequence has not extended beyond the radius circle. .

-The configuration of the set is striking in its complexity and infinite detail: the main cardioid, the kidney circle, and countless "threads" and "pollen" on the border.
+The configuration of the set is striking in its complexity and infinite detail: the main cardioid, the kidney circle, and countless ‘threads’ and ‘pollen’ along the boundary.
 As the scale increases, more and more new structures are revealed that resemble the basic shape — this property of self-similarity is characteristic of fractals.
 This set has become a classic example of fractal geometry and is used in mathematics, physics, computer graphics and even in art.

 This application implements an interactive Mandelbrot set browser.
-By changing the initial parameters, you can explore the fractal in real time, navigate along the complex plane, zoom in on areas of interest, and observe the infinite complexity of the boundary of the set.
-Different color schemes allow you to visualize the depth of the divergence of points — how many iterations it took to exceed the threshold value.
+By changing the initial parameters, you can explore the fractal in real time, navigate across the complex plane, zoom in on areas of interest, and observe the infinite complexity of the set’s boundary.
+Different colour schemes allow you to visualise the depth of the divergence of points — that is, how many iterations it took to exceed the threshold value.

 Launching the app

-The script of this application is in the file mandelbrot.jl.
+The script for this application is in the file mandelbrot.jl.
 Launch the application and open it in a new browser tab.

 genie_app = engee.genie.start("$(@__DIR__)/mandelbrot.jl")